NathanSouchal/42_Scool_CPP01/README.md

 ## Objectives

-- Deepen understanding of stack vs heap memory
+- Deepen understanding of stack vs heap memory.
 - Work with **references and pointers**
 - Practice **dynamic allocation** (`new` / `delete`)
 - Use classes with encapsulation